harshilsodani/NodeDo/README.md

-# Todo List with Database
+# NodeDo: Easy Task Manager

 A simple web-based Todo List application built using Node.js, Express, and MongoDB with EJS templates.
 It has a basic layout userinteface designed using CSS.